1. What is the CEIL Function?

 8. Compatibility

-The CEIL
+The CEIL function is

 compatible with all numeric types (e.g., integers, decimals, floating-point